 Called To Serve Others

-You must spend your life as His servant if God called you.
+You must spend your life as His servant if God calls you.
 You are intended to serve Him ultimately with all that you have, including your time, money, and abilities.
 Since you cannot physically serve God, you must instead serve His church and the people in your immediate vicinity.
 This is what we refer to as ministry.
+As Paul wrote to the followers of Christ in the little town of Colosse, “Whatever you do, work at it with all your heart, as working for the Lord, not for men.”

 You should be prepared for practical concerns, persecution, and other challenges from following God’s call.
 Even yet, while you carry on with your ministry job, there is joy and tranquility.
 One indication that God is with you is peace.